autocontracts/lightstreams/white-paper.md

 ## Blockchain Architecture

-The Lightstreams blockchain will be an Ethereum compliant network operating as an independent chain with the following features:
+The Lightstreams blockchain will be an independent Ethereum-based blockchain with the following features:

-- It will be a public network such that any user can openly connect and transmit transactions on the network.
+- It will be an open public network such that any user can connect and transmit transactions on the network.
-- It will have an Ethereum compliant API that wil be kept synchronised with the latest version of Etheruem.
+- It will have an Ethereum compliant API that will be kept synchronised with the latest version of Ethereum.
-- It will use the Permissioned Blocks protocol for the privacy of customer information.
+- It will use the Permissioned Blocks protocol for the privacy and confidentiality of customer information.
-- It will use a Proof of Authority (PoA) consensus algorithm to enable high transaction throughput and governance features.
+- It will use a Proof of Authority (PoA) consensus algorithm.

 <p align="center">
 <img src="/images/lightstreams-architecture.png">